Ozmachines/Eletric-Machines-/README.md

 * For each combination of current and speed:

   * Input and output powers are determined.
-  * Mechanical torque and overall efficiency are computed.
+  * Eletromagnetic torque and overall efficiency are computed.
   * Results are stored in a 2D matrix forming the efficiency map.